Cancel

 Buyer's Guide

-HCL AppScan is ranked 12th in Application Security Testing (AST) with 39 reviews while Seeker is ranked 24th in Application Security Testing (AST) with 1 review.
-HCL AppScan is rated 7.6, while Seeker is rated 7.0.
+HCL AppScan is ranked 12th in Static Application Security Testing (SAST) with 41 reviews while Seeker is ranked 24th in Static Application Security Testing (SAST) with 1 review.
+HCL AppScan is rated 7.8, while Seeker is rated 7.0.
 The top reviewer of HCL AppScan writes " A stable and scalable product useful for application security scanning".
 On the other hand, the top reviewer of Seeker writes "More effective than dynamic scanners, but is missing useful learning capabilities".
-HCL AppScan is most compared with SonarQube, Veracode, Acunetix, Checkmarx One and PortSwigger Burp Suite Professional, whereas Seeker is most compared with Synopsys API Security Testing, Coverity, Contrast Security Assess, Polaris Software Integrity Platform and OWASP Zap.
+HCL AppScan is most compared with SonarQube, Veracode, Acunetix, PortSwigger Burp Suite Professional and OWASP Zap, whereas Seeker is most compared with Synopsys API Security Testing, Coverity, Contrast Security Assess, SonarQube and PortSwigger Burp Suite Professional.